Protocols & data downloads

 ABRP Monitoring Guide

-Here we provide a link to the Amboseli Baboon Research Project monitoring guide.
+Here we provide a link to the Amboseli Baboon Research Project Monitoring Guide.
 This guidebook describes the procedures we use to collect all the data sets that allow us to monitor the demography, behavior, and habitat of the Amboseli baboons.
 This document also includes our protocols for collecting fecal samples.
 It is used as a guide for the permanent staff in Amboseli, for short-term visitors, and for visiting researchers pursuing their own projects.

 ABRP Dominance rank assignments